 Around half of all people who struggle with alcohol dependence will experience withdrawal symptoms when they stop drinking, the New England Journal of Medicine (NEJM) publishes.
 About 3-5 percent of the time, these withdrawal side effects are severe enough to be potentially life-threatening.
 Severe alcohol withdrawal is called delirium tremens (DTs), which can include seizures, extreme confusion, psychotic symptoms, high fever, coma, and even death.

-Once a person becomes dependent on alcohol and starts to struggle with withdrawal symptoms when alcohol leaves the body, suddenly stopping drinking can be dangerous and should not be attempted without professional help.
-Instead of stopping alcohol cold turkey, it may be slowly weaned off during a controlled taper during detox.
 Alcohol may also be replaced by a different central nervous system depressant medication, like a benzodiazepine, during detox in order to slowly and safely help a person reach a stable physical level.

 Is Home Detox from Alcohol Safe?